PeterLuschny/table/README.md

   2) In the file _tablmake insert the names "Myseq.py" and "Myseq" in the list of files and classes.

   3) Execute the file _tablmake (producing a new Tables.py).
 Done.

+# Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+We greatly appreciated any contributions that follow the above guidelines.

+  1) Fork the Project
+  2) Create your Feature Branch (`git checkout -b branch/AmazingTriangle`)
+  3) Commit your Changes (`git commit -m 'Add some AmazingTriangle'`)
+  4) Push to the Branch (`git push origin branch/AmazingTriangle`)
+  5) Open a Pull Request